- In the BALADA Symphony Of Eternity series, admiral Yemen's boast deserves a special mention:

-Injun Joe gets one too, when he tells the skinwalker exactly what he's going to do with him.
+- Injun Joe gets one too in Turn Coat, when he tells the Skinwalker Shagnasty exactly what he's going to do with him.
 And then proves it, in spectacularly awesome fashion.

 "False gods!
 Pretenders!
 Usurpers of truth!
 Destroyers of faith, of families, of lives, of children!
 For your crimes against the Mayans, against the peoples of the world, now will you answer!
 Your time has come!
 Face judgment Almighty!"

 - The entire epilogue of Ghost Story involves Harry discovering Mab kept him alive to serve as her Knight, and is summed up as him telling her "Yeah, I'll work for you, but on my terms.
 Deal with it."